exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 #### Custom Theory 3: Euler's Formula {data-toc-exclude}

 The third/fourth official custom theory, abbreviated EF, was first planned by Snaeky, coded by peanut, and balanced with help by XLII.
-It was released on May 4, 2022, in the same update as CSR2 and the tau cap increase.
+It was released on May 4, 2022, in the same update as CSR2 and the $\tau$ cap increase.

 - [EF<span style="color:#41AD21">AI</span>](#efai)&nbsp; — &nbsp;Active